chapel-lang/chapel/doc/rst/technotes/gpu.rst

   rebuilding Chapel.
 For more information, see the `Vendor Portability`_ section.
 * ``CHPL_GPU_ARCH`` --- specifies GPU architecture to generate kernel code for.
-  If unset and targetting NVIDIA GPUs, will default to 'sm_60'.
+  If unset and targeting NVIDIA GPUs, will default to 'sm_60'.
 This may also be set by passing the ``chpl`` compiler ``--gpu-arch=<architecture>``.
 For more information, see the `Vendor Portability`_ section.
 * ``CHPL_CUDA_PATH`` --- specifies path to CUDA toolkit.
 If unset, Chapel tries to automatically determine this path based on the location of ``nvcc``.
-This variable is unused if not targetting NVIDIA GPUs.
+This variable is unused if not targeting NVIDIA GPUs.
 For more information, see the `Vendor Portability`_ section.
-* ``CHPL_ROCM_PATH`` --- specifiess path to ROCM library.
+* ``CHPL_ROCM_PATH`` --- specifies path to ROCm library.
 If unset, Chapel tries to automatically determine this path based on the location of ``hipcc``.
-This variable is unused if not targetting AMD GPUs.
+This variable is unused if not targeting AMD GPUs.
 For more information, see the `Vendor Portability`_ section.
 * ``CHPL_RT_NUM_GPU_PER_LOCALE`` --- if using ``CHPL_GPU=cpu``, sets how many
   GPU sublocales to have per locale.
 For more information, see the `CPU as